 We're appealing for respite foster parents for Charlie (aged 9), Luke (aged 12) and James* (aged 14), who have a number of disabilities, including Autism, Epilepsy and Global Development Delay.

-The boys have been living with their foster parents for between 18 months and 3 years.
-Kim and Stuart, care for one of the boys, while the other boys live with their daughter and son-in-law, Sam and Matt, who will be getting married in July next year.
+The boys have been living with their foster parents for over 3 years.
+Kim and Stuart, care for one of the boys, while the other boys live with their daughter and son-in-law, Sam and Matt.

-Since coming into foster care, our extraordinary Rainham fostering team have been helping the families with respite, but we’re now looking for two or three dedicated respite foster parents to provide the children with continuity when they’re away from home, including on Sam and Matt’s wedding day next year.
+Since coming into foster care, our extraordinary Rainham fostering team have been helping the families with respite, but we’re now looking for two or three dedicated respite foster parents to provide the children with continuity when they’re away from home.

 Charlie, Luke and James are extremely happy and settled with their foster families, and are coming on leaps and bounds in their development.

 * The names and photos of the children have been changed to keep them anonymous.

 Caring for children with disabilities can be incredibly demanding on both a physical and emotional level.

 Respite foster care provides the families with a chance to rest and recharge their batteries while enjoying quality time together.
 All of which are vital for maintaining their mental health and well-being, and capacity to provide the very best quality care to the boys as a result.